bualuk/cisc187-assignments/lab01-hello/README.md

 ## Step 2: Using Linux
 1. Login to your Mesa server account
-2. One the command prompt, run `setup-vim`
+2. At the command prompt, run `setup-vim`
-3. Clone your cisc187 repo again, if you didn't clone it here in Step 1
+3. Clone your cisc187 repo again, if you didn't clone it on the Mesa server in Step 1
 4. Build and run the unit test
 5. Edit src/main.cpp on buffy using `vi`